jrgong420/log-view/GROUP_ACCESS_CONTROL.md

 **Purpose**: Select which groups can access the theme component

 **Configuration**:
-- Type: Objects with groups property
+- Type: List with group picker
 - Default: Empty (no groups)
-- Can select multiple groups
+- Can select multiple groups using the native Discourse group picker

 **How it works**:
 - Users must be a member of **at least one** selected group (OR logic)